 Celebrate Easter with some bright and colourful face-painted Easter eggs and flowers.
 We’ve got a step-by-step guide to show you how to do it for your child just like the professional face painters do…

-Face paints in the following colours: yellow, pale green, pale blue, white and black (see 4 of the best face paints for children, below)
+- Face paints in the following colours: yellow, pale green, pale blue, white and black (see 4 of the best face paints for children, below)

 Here’s how to face-paint Easter eggs and flowers for your child…